QTIM-Lab/segmentationMonaiLabel/README.md

-d # MONAI Label for Segmentation
+# MONAI Label for Segmentation

 This repo shows an example of a MONAI Label (API) Server backend with a React app frontend.